 Risk of attack by domestic and transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 High risk of kidnapping by terrorist groups exists in remote areas, southern areas, and areas bordering Mauritania and Algeria; targets may include foreigners (especially Westerners).

-Risk of violent crime (armed robbery) and high risk of petty crime exist throughout the country, especially in cities and areas frequented by tourists (including beaches, medinas, and market areas).
+Low risk of violent crime (armed robbery and murder) and high risk of petty crime exist throughout the country, mainly in cities and areas frequented by tourists (including beaches, medinas, and market areas).

-Scams involving credit cards, extortion, false befriending, and substitution of inferior goods after purchase have been reported.
+Scams involving credit cards, extortion, and false identity (such as criminals posing as tour guides) have been reported.

 Protests and demonstrations occur throughout the country and are generally peaceful but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.